carina-studio/ULogViewer/ULogViewer/Resources/QuickStartGuide/QuickStartGuide.md

 #### Set Text Filter
 1. Press **Ctrl+F** (**⌘F** on macOS) or click on text filter input field on tool bar.
-2. Set text filter in regular expression.
-Please refer to [here](https://docs.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference) for more details about regular expression you can use in ULogViewer.
+2. Set text filter in Regular Expression.
+Please refer to [here](https://carinastudio.azurewebsites.net/ULogViewer/RegularExpressions) for more details about using Regular Expressions in ULogViewer.

 You can press **Up/Down** key when focusing on text filter input field to navigate through history of text filter in current tab.